shaoner/ziti/docs/guide/associations.md

 ### relatedName

 Since you can declare an explicit [ForeignKey](/api/types/#ForeignKey) when defining a model, it is necessary to identify it when refering the foreign key in another Model.
+It links relationships between two models.
 For example:

 ```javascript
 var Address = ziti.define('Address', {